algolia/faux-jax/readme.md

 # How

-tl;dr; We try to be as close as possible to the mocked native environement.
+tl;dr; We try to be as close as possible to the mocked native environment.

 `faux-jax` uses [feature detection](./lib/support.js) to only expose what's relevant for the current environment.

 i.e. on Chrome, we do not intercept nor expose `XDomainRequest`.

-Also if the browser only implement [some parts](https://dvcs.w3.org/hg/xhr/raw-file/default/xhr-1/Overview.html) of `XMLHttpRequest`, we mimick it.
+Also if the browser only implement [some parts](https://dvcs.w3.org/hg/xhr/raw-file/default/xhr-1/Overview.html) of `XMLHttpRequest`, we mimic it.

 # Development